LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 * contruction of hallbach ringe [@cmr.a.20165]

+## State of the Art

 ## Aim of this Thesis

-The present work aims to provide an efficient and comprehensive solution for the design of low-field MRI devices by developing and implementing a software and hardware framework.
+The present work aims to provide an efficient and comprehensive solution for the design of low-field (+mri) devices by developing and implementing a software and hardware framework.

 The scope of the software library is to lay the foundation for the systematic characterization of magnets based on permanent magnets.
 The library will enable data acquisition, storage and analysis of magnetic properties, with customization possible at each step of the process.